Options to remove and make site content inaccessible.

 - To download a file with your site pages, export your site content into an .xml file.
 You might also want to copy or download all text and images separately.

 - To delete a site with a paid subscription, cancel your subscription first.

 - If your site has a Squarespace Domain, it can’t be deleted until you cancel or transfer the domain.

-- If your site has other active subscriptions, like G Suite or Email Campaigns, it can't be deleted until you cancel them.
+- If your site has other active subscriptions, like Google Workspace, Email Campaigns, or Scheduling, it can't be deleted until you cancel them.